WaterBrush12/AirNet/docs/README.md

 ## My Goal

-Build a low-cost, scalable, and open-source air quality monitoring and purifying system.
+Build a low-cost, scalable, and open-source air quality monitoring system.

 ## What's Included in This Repository

 - Hardware blueprints and schematics
-- Microcontroller code for the sensors, data logging, and purification system
+- Microcontroller code for the sensors, and data logging system
 - Cost breakdown and list of material providers
 - Documentation on my research into air pollution
 - A log documenting the full building process